 - Developing programs, interventions, and other work-products.

-- Collaborating on seminars, meetings, trainings, and educational events.
+- Collaborating on seminars, meetings, training, and educational events.

 - Creating and disseminating publications and other communication products.